melodygr/grocery_recommendation/README.md

 #### Clustering
 [View the Clustering notebook](https://github.com/melodygr/capstone_recommendation/blob/main/Clustering_and_NLP.ipynb "Clustering Notebook")

-After EDA and merging of the table together, my first step was to cluster the users using a KMeans unsupervised clustering.
+After EDA and merging of the tables together, my first step was to cluster the users using a KMeans unsupervised clustering.
 The clustering took into account how many purchases each user made from each aisle, as well as information such as number of days between orders and total number of orders placed.
 As I added more clusters, the results continued to improve with more and more well-defined and separate clusters.
 In the interest of practicality, however, I felt that more than 20 separate clusters of users began to be less feasible to separately market to each one.

 For visualizing the clusters I used t-SNE dimensionality reduction to give each cluster only 3 attributes, lending itself to a 3D model as seen below using Matplotlib.
 I also made this graph using Plotly for more interactivity if used in a dashboard for analysis.